epologee/EEEUnifiedAddressBook/README.md

 ## License

-EEEUnifiedAddressBook is available under the MIT license.
+EEEUnifiedAddressBook is available under the Unlicense license.
 See the LICENSE file for more info.